 Guru Nanak Ayruvedic Medical College & Research Institute

-As the world has been moving away from nature, it is facing various lifestyle disorder like Diabetes, Hypertension etc. in spite of tremendous advancement in modern medical science.
-Ayurveda is a medical science which embraces nature as well as a philosophy of life.it is being recognized as a potential system of medicine of all over the world.
+As the world has been moving away from nature, it is facing various lifestyle disorders like Diabetes, Hypertension etc. In spite of tremendous advancement in modern medical science.
+Ayurveda is a medical science which embraces nature as well as philosophy of life.
+It is being recognized as a potential system of medicine all over the world.
 We find a holistic approach towards health and disease management in classical texts of Ayurveda.
-Several Ayurveda texts have been translated into various language of the world particularly in English & German.
+Several Ayurveda texts have been translated into various languages of the world particularly in English & German.
 World health organization and World health assembly adopted resolution urging different countries to give adequate importance to the utilization of their respective traditional system of medicine.

 Currently department of Ayush under Health Ministry looks after development of Ayurvedic education all over India.
 Government of India also announced its plan to have separate ministry to deal with affairs of Ayurvedic system of medicine.

 The main reason for this revival of Ayurveda lies in its basic principles that have stood the test of time.
 These principles are based on holistic approach with particular attention towards life style, exercise, stress factors.
 Ayurveda essentially utilizes drugs in their natural form without disturbing their composition which minimizes chances of side effects.

 A new health consciousness is sweeping the world with emphasis on staying healthy, building the immune system and using healing methods close to nature, a concept that has its roots in Ayurveda.

 To stream line and for further fast development of Indian System Medicine, Government of India has replaced CCIM with the National Commission for Indian System Medicine Act 2022.